 Let’s go over the most notable guidelines:

-3. 1-click unsubscribe is the most debated recommendations by everyone in the industry.
-Many marketers think this means when someone clicks on an unsubscribe link in the email they should be instantly unsubscribed, but that’s not what it actually means.
+- 1-click unsubscribe is the most misunderstood guideline.
+Many think this means when someone clicks on an unsubscribe link in the email they should be instantly unsubscribed, but that’s not what it actually means.
 The actual unsubscribe links in the email body can’t be 1-click, like the list-unsubscribe header can.
 This is because some organizations use security bot scans and may auto open and auto-click links, which would result in erroneous and unintentional unsubscribe actions.
 However, the unsubscribe action should be 1-click AFTER a subscriber clicks on the link in the email – no login walls, no extra feedback required before the unsubscribe action.
 BigMailer now automatically includes the list-unsubscribe header, but Gmail may not always show the list-unsubscribe header to prevent abuse by spammers.
 Here is a Google support answer that explains this.

 Looking to improve your deliverability and inboxing?
 Consider sending less frequently to your inactives.
 Here is an article on advanced deliverability and inboxing tips that describes tactics for managing inactive subscribers.